vilinfield/rom-building/zenfone2_manifests/marshmallow/pacrom/README.md

-# Build Dirty Unicorns for the Asus Zenfone 2 (Z00A + Z008)
+# Build PAC-ROM marshmallow for the Asus Zenfone 2 (Z00A + Z008)

 ## Notes

--- This guide is assuming you are running a Debian or Debian based operating system.
-(Debian, Ubuntu, Linux Mint, Etc.)
+-- This guide is assuming you are running Debian or a Debian based operating system such as Ubuntu.

 ### Step One: Set up your environment